OU-Libraries/cdm-util-scripts/README.md

 * A FromThePage user slug
 * A FromThePage project label

 and outputs a detailed report on the field schemas in use in that FromThePage project.
 The report is output in the current directory and has a name of the form `field-label-report_<collection-alias>_<year>-<month>-<day>_<24-hour>-<minutes>-<seconds>.<format>`.
-This report is designed to be helpful for ensuring schema consistency inside of a collection.
+This report is intended to be useful for ensuring schema consistency inside of a collection, and is especially useful for checking if a FromThePage project can be loaded into CONTENTdm using `ftpfields2catcher`.

 Optionally, the format of the report can be specified using the `--output` argument, which defaults to `html`, but can be changed to `json` to output a machine-readable version of the report's data.